Top 10 Tips for Digital Accessibility

 Use headings instead of large or bold text to break content into skimmable sections.
 They also give your content structure making it easier to read.
 This is especially important for screen reader users who may navigate by headings.

-A consistent layout helps to keep viewers oriented from page to page and sets their expectation of interactive elements such as navigation.
+A consistent layout helps to keep viewers oriented from page to page.
+It also sets their expectation of interactive elements such as navigation.

 Try to avoid images of text and instead use actual text whenever possible.
-Images of text can become pixelized/blurry when zoomed in on, and require all the text to be replicated in the alt text for the image.
+Images of text can become pixilated or blurry when zoomed in.
+The alternative text must include the exact text found in the image.

 Keeping your text size and spacing at the default for whichever platform you are using will ensure the best accessibility.
 When you make text too small, or squish the lines together with poor spacing it can cause it to be hard to read.